Biden, In Kenosha, Says U.S. Confronting 'Original Sin' - The Village Reporter

 During his Kenosha trip Tuesday, Trump toured damaged buildings and discussed ways to quell unrest with law enforcement officials.
 Trump was greeted by supporters who occasionally mixed with and yelled at Black Lives Matter organizers.

-Trump is scheduled to hold a campaign rally Thursday evening in Pennsylvania, another key Rust Belt battleground.
-His campaign manager, Bill Stepien, said Biden’s visit to Kenosha was inappropriate, arguing Trump went because he is president and that Biden is only “injecting politics into a really serious situation that the president helped solve.”
+As he boarded his plane for a return trip to his Delaware home, Biden said he didn’t know if his trip to Kenosha was more successful than Trump’s.

+“But I felt good about it,” he said.
+“I think we brought people together and I felt good about it.”

 Barrow reported from Atlanta.
-Associated Press writer Deb Riechmann in Washington, and Michael Tarm and Noreen Nasir in Kenosha, Wisconsin, contributed.
+Associated Press writer Zeke Miller in Washington, and Michael Tarm and Noreen Nasir in Kenosha, Wisconsin, contributed.

 Be the first to comment on "Biden, In Kenosha, Says U.S. Confronting ‘Original Sin’"